Areas of expertise

 Affiliations and disclosures

-Joshua Della Vedova is an Assistant Professor of Finance at the Knauss School of Business, University of San Diego.
+Joshua Della Vedova is an Associate Professor of Finance at the Knauss School of Business, University of San Diego.
 No financial interest in Polymarket, Kalshi, or any prediction-market venue.
 Consulting and expert-witness work is undertaken under institutional conflict-of-interest review.

 Inquiries